swapnibble/EosCommander/README.md

 Set testnet1.eos.io or testnet2.eos.io, port: 80

 For Private test net:
-You shoud have running eosd node.
+You should have running nodeos node.
 Set "http-server-address" other than "127.0.0.1" in config.ini.

  on EOS commander settings screen.